-Course Outcomes: At the end of the course, a student will be able to
+COURSE OUTCOMES: After completion of this course, students will be able to

 - 1. Carry out discharge measurements - 2.
 Determine the energy loss in conduits. - 3.
 Calculate forces and work done by a jet on fixed or moving, flat and curved blades. - 4.
 Demonstrate the characteristics curves of turbines. - 5.
 Evaluate the performance characteristics of pumps.